nododile-me/guessing_game/README.md

 # Guessing Game
 Hi.
-You can give this program a star and clone it
+You can give this program a star and clone it.

 - [x] Make sure you have [Rust toolkits](https://www.rust-lang.org/) installed in your machine.